Memory system

 consolidator: { tier: 'cheap', enabled: true, provider },

-});'custom' requires explicit ceilings.maxTokensPerDay + ceilings.maxCostPerDay (and cheapModel / deepModel if those phases are enabled) — CustomTierMisconfiguredError is thrown otherwise.
+});'custom' requires explicit ceilings.maxTokensPerDay + ceilings.maxCostPerDay and a non-empty phases list - CustomTierMisconfiguredError is thrown otherwise (its hint also points at cheapModel / deepModel, but model labels are not validated).
 The full CONSOLIDATOR_TIER_DEFAULTS table is exported from @graphorin/memory.

 Embedder migration